otavio99/Freelancing-from-noob-to-pro/okrs.md

 - Authentication with social login (FB/Gmail)
 - Utility token management by applying blockchain basic principles
 - Adapt the the crud to have different views for each type of user: admin, charity manager, customer, freelancer
-- Verify and do validate the exchange flow
+- Verify and do validate the token exchange flow

 ### Gather collaborators
 - Talk with frieds, familiy, known people who might be interested in: